gusandrews/Media-Literacy/media-literacy.md

 Session 6, Monday, September 17:

-**Theories of the Media: Semiotics**
+**Theories of the Media: Semiotics and literacy**

 READ:

 Gee, What Video Games Have To Teach Us About Learning And Literacy, pp 1-4, 13-21, 24-36

-Come to class with questions about the reading.
+Post a question about the reading to the forum by 8 am Monday.
 What didn't you understand?
+We'll discuss in class to help prepare you for the exercise due Thursday.

 Session 7, Thursday, September 20

-**Theories of the Media: Semiotics**
+**Theories of the Media: Semiotics and literacy**

-In class: Meet The Media Show
+In class: Meet The Media Show?

 DUE: